strotz/docker-binfmt-register/README.md

 * Requirement: support multi-stage build (Docker CE v17.05 or newer)
 * Build command: `docker build -t yen3/binfmt-register:latest`
-    * The source of qemu static binary is from `qemu-user-static` package in ubuntu 17.10.
-The version of qemu is 2.10.1.
+    * The source of qemu static binary is from `qemu-*` package in alpine:edge.
+The version of qemu is 2.10.
 * If you have any need to build qemu static binary from source.
 The example dockerfile is in `from_source/Dockerfile`.
 The build command is